Strategic Planning Tips: 17 Expert Tips for Effective Planning

 13. Lead by example.
-You may have heard the saying, a fish rots from the head down.
-Organizational leaders need to set the bar by being accountable and exercising good execution habits.
+You may have heard the saying; a fish rots from the head down.
+Organizational leaders need to set the bar by creating leadership accountability accountable and exercising good execution habits.

 14. Incentivize your plans.
 Tie performance compensation to established targets and goals.
-Money may not be the number one motivator for people, but it sure helps.
+Money may not be the number one motivator for people, but it helps.

 15. Share your plans with the whole company.
 Use town halls, video conferencing, newsletters, whatever works best in your situation, but communicate the plan to get everyone behind it and share the progress that is being made.

 16. Celebrate your success.
-Do this throughout the quarter when you accomplish your goals and by using quarterly themes to motivate and engage everyone in your company along the way.
+Do this throughout the quarter when you accomplish your goals and by using quarterly themes to motivate and engage everyone in your company.

-17. Hire a professional strategic virtual planning facilitator (or an in person facilitator one as the economy opens up.)
-If you do decide to do it yourself make sure that you pick someone with the qualities of a good facilitator.
+17. Hire a professional strategic virtual planning facilitator (or an in-person facilitator).
+If you decide to do it yourself make sure you pick someone with the qualities of a good facilitator.
 Make sure that this is part of your 3 Year Strategic Plan for budgeting purposes to ensure that you get in the right rhythm for continued success.

-I hope this list gives you a few things to think about to keep your plans alive throughout the year.
-If you need some help getting started you can download our free one page strategic plan template.
+I hope this list gives you a few things to consider to keep your plans alive throughout the year.
+If you need some help getting started, you can download our free one-page strategic plan template.
 You might also want to check out our article on strategic questions to ask in your strategic planning session.
 Please let me know what other strategies you have used.